 a.
 Dates & Location

 i.
-The Island Cup will be played upon completion of Tier 3 & 4 League play and District Cup play for both UISA & LISA and before the start of Tier 2 competition.
-Although the Island Cup may be spread out across both UISA & LISA, the dates for the competition will be the same for all age groups and genders.
+The Island Cup shall be held on two weekends across the different host communities after the completion of Tier 3 & 4 play and before the commencement of Tier 2 competition.

 ii.
-Although it is preferable for all games to be located in one host area, it is generally understood that one club (or city / town) may not have the resources to host the entire allotted age group / gender group the each District is responsible for.
-Therefore the Island Cup Committee understands and accepts that different age groups may play in different locations.
+The first games of the competition will be played between the two teams that are from the same district.
+These games will be played on a date prior to the weekend of the Island Cup Final.

 iii.
-Host locations for each district are to be announced by December 1st of the current playing season.
+Host locations for each district & dates of the competition are to be announced by December 1st of the current playing season.

 iv.
 UISA & LISA will each be responsible for selecting a host location for the age groups they are responsible for.
-Hosting will be split by age groups with LISA hosting U14 / U16 / U18 for 2021 and UISA hosting U15 & U17 for 2021.
-This split of age groups will alternate each season with each district hosting even number age groups one year and odd number age groups the following year.
-This may vary depending on numbers and the exact split of the groups will be determined by December 1st of the current playing season.
+Hosting will be split by age groups with LISA hosting U14 / U16 / U18 and UISA hosting U15 & U17.

+v.
+Any deviation from the split of age groups shall be determined and announced by December 1st.

 b.
 Hosting Obligations

 i.
-The following obligations are the preferred requirements for hosting the Island Cup, however exceptions may be granted for clause ii.) below provided the request to host is approved in writing by the Island Cup Committee prior to the start of the competition.
-All other requirement are mandatory.

-ii.
-Reserve no less than three (3) fields of play for the duration of the competition.
-It is recommended that the fields are reserved from 8:00 am to 6:00 pm daily and are within reasonable proximity to each other for ease of travel.

-iii.
+The host must provide the following:

 Provide team benches at each field and adequate covers for each of the benches.

-iv.
 At each field provide a tent for officials and match liaisons.
 Each tent should have seats and a table.

-v.
 Provide a tournament headquarters and with tent and presentation area.

-vi.
 Provide onsite First Aid.